infobloxopen/terraform-provider-infoblox/README.md

 The latest version of Infoblox provider is [v2.0.1](https://github.com/infobloxopen/terraform-provider-infoblox/releases/tag/v2.0.1)

-The features and bug fixes under development will be available in the [`develop`]((https://github.com/infobloxopen/terraform-provider-infoblox/tree/develop)) branch.

 ## Provider Features
 The provider plugin has NIOS DDI resources represented as Terraform resources and data sources.
 The consolidated list of supported resources and data sources is as follows: